Definition

 In the first phase of alpha testing, participants typically look for major bugs and feature flaws that will stop the product from performing its intended functions.
 For example, suppose that a software product was intended to support many simultaneous users.
 Alpha testing might include load tests to ensure the underlying code and physical architecture can support the product's functionality under various conditions.

 A second phase occurs when developers turn the software over to quality assurance (QA) professionals for additional tests in a staging environment that is similar to the production environment.
-Tests are conducted in a staging environment so if there is a major flaw and the system breaks, the production environment won't be affected.
+If the system breaks in this staging environment because of a major flaw, the production environment won't be affected.

 Alpha testing vs. beta testing

 Alpha and beta tests are both types of acceptance tests.
-During alpha testing, data is not real and typically, the data set is very small in order to make debugging and root cause analysis easer.
+Alpha testing data sets typically use data that is not real, or synthetic data.
+The data sets are also kept relatively small to make debugging and root cause analysis easier.
 Beta test participants are potential customers who have agreed to test a possibly unstable application.
-The users create their own data sets and the test focus changes to usability and evaluating real-life performance with multiple users using their own hardware.
+The users create their own data sets and the test focus changes to usability and evaluating real-life performance with multiple users on their own hardware.

 Cloud Computing